Heterogeneous causal effects with imperfect compliance: a Bayesian machine learning approach: Heterogeneous Causal Effects of Education Funding

 Both these heterogeneity drivers, namely, the seniority and age of the teachers and principals, are particularly appreciable, as there are evidences in the education literature that connect teachers' seniority \citep{rice2010impact, harris2011teacher}, teachers' age \citep{holmlund2008gender} to their teaching performance, and in turn teaching performance to students' positive achievements \citep{goldhaber2010using}.
 Moreover, there is a compelling evidence in the literature regarding the role of principals in driving higher students' achievements \citep{eberts1988student, gentilucci2007principals}, however this is, to the extent of our knowledge, the first research that highlights the role of principal's age and seniority as drivers of treatment effect variations.
 Interestingly, another source of treatment variation is student's gender.
 Female students in schools with older principals, depict a positive effect while male students a negative effect.
 Yet, the effects for both subgroups are not significant.

 This evidence can be interpreted in the following way: the additional funding has a negative, but not statistically significant, effect in the performance of students in the overall population, but it increases its effect in a notable way for those students in schools with less senior teachers and younger principals.
 These results are in line with the evidence that additional school funding does not boost the performance of the overall population of students \citep{hanushek2016handbook, hanushek2017school, dewitte2018disadvantaged} and with the literature that connects students' achievements with principals \citep{eberts1988student, gentilucci2007principals} and teachers performance \citep{holmlund2008gender, rice2010impact, harris2011teacher, goldhaber2010using}.
-It is important to highlight that even if we find some evidence of treatment effects variation connected to teachers' seniority, principal age, and students gender the conditional causal effects are not significantly different from zero.}
+It is important to highlight that even if we find some evidence of treatment effects variation connected to teachers' seniority, principal age, and students gender the conditional causal effects are not significantly different from zero. { These results are robust when the outcome variable considered is \textit{progress school} (see Supplementary Material).}